Silesian People's Party: Activity in Czechoslovakia

 In the 1925 parliamentary elections in Czechoslovakia, the SPP formed a coalition with the Polish minority parties: the Union of Silesian Catholics, the Polish People's Party and the Polish Socialist Workers Party.
 Gustaw Wałach, a member of the Szlonzakian movement, took third place, after Leon Wolf from the Union of Silesian Catholics and Wiesław Wójcik from the Polish Socialist Workers Party.
 The election slogan of the Polish coalition was "Silesia for Silesians", which was originally an SPP slogan that all Polish organizations had opposed in the Austrian period.
 Leon Wolf was elected deputy.

 In 1927 the Czechoslovak authorities, against their own guarantees to the SPP, decided to connect Czech Silesia with Moravia.
 In response the mayor of Opava, Ernst Franz, founded the Committee for the Protection of Silesian Rights, which opposed this decision.
 The committee produced a German-language brochure by Kożdoń, "Right of our Silesian homeland for administration unhabitance", in which he argued that the merging of Czech Silesia with Moravia was irrational, based on historical, social and economic issues.
 The SPP, the Union of Silesians and all the organizations of Polish and German minorities protested the decision, but authorities in Prague ignored them.

-In the 1928f elections to the Silesia–Moravia regional assembly, the SPP formed a coalition with the Poles again.
+In the 1928 elections to the Silesia–Moravia regional assembly, the SPP formed a coalition with the Poles again.
 A Szlonzakian–Polish–Jewish election list included Gustaw Wałach from the SPP, but nobody from this list was elected.

-In the National Assembly elections in 1929 and elections to Silesian-Moravian Regional Assembly in 1935, the SPP supported the Polish-Jewish list.
+In the National Assembly elections in 1929 and the elections to Silesian-Moravian Regional Assembly in 1935, the SPP supported the Polish-Jewish list.
 In the National Assembly elections of 1935, the SPP supported Polish candidate Karol Junga from a Polish-Slovak-Ruthenian list, the Autonomy Bloc.
 On the other hand, Walter Harbich, leader of the German-language faction, supported Sudetendeutsche Partei.

-In 1938 Nazi Germany claimed the Opava Silesia and other Czechoslovak territories inhabited by ethnic German majorities.
-Poland claimed the Zaolzie region.
-In this situation, on 8 September 1938, the Silesian People's Party, as "representative of the Silesian nationality", sent a message to the representative of the United Kingdom, Sir Walter Runciman, in which it reminded him of the question of the plebiscite in 1920.
-In this new emergency, the SPP demanded four allied powers to execute a plebiscite regarding the future of Cieszyn Silesia.
+In 1938 Nazi Germany, claimed the Opava Silesia and other Czechoslovak territories inhabited by ethnic German majorities.
+Poland claimed the Trans-Olza region.
+In this situation, on 8 September 1938, the Silesian People's Party, as "representative of the Silesian nationality", sent a message to the representative of the United Kingdom, Sir Walter Runciman, thait reminded him of the question of the plebiscite in 1920.
+In the new emergency, the SPP demanded four allied powers to execute a plebiscite regarding the future of Cieszyn Silesia.
 The petition, to which was attached Kurt Witt's work "Die Teschener Frage" ("The Cieszyn question"), was signed by Kożdoń as mayor of Český Těšín, along with Bruno Kappel, Karol Kubik, Robert Wallach, Walter Harbich and Český Těšín county council member Rudolf Francus.
 On 18 September 1938 Walter Harbich as leader of the "assembly of the Silesian nationality" sent a telegram to Adolf Hitler, requesting the independence of Cieszyn Silesia under the protection of Nazi Germany.
-A petition about this issue was sent to the British prime minister, Neville Chamberlain, too.
+Another petition about the issue was sent to the British prime minister, Neville Chamberlain.